cuthbertLab/music21/music21/documentation/source/overview/overviewStreams.rst

 :class:`~music21.stream.Part` Streams, each Part Stream in turn containing one or more :class:`~music21.stream.Measure` Streams.

 Such an arrangement of Stream objects is the common way musical scores are represented in music21.
 For example, importing a four-part chorale by J. S. Bach will provide a Score object with four Part Streams, each Part containing multiple Measure objects.
-Music21 comes with a :ref:`moduleCorpus.base` module that provides access to a large collection of scores, including all the Bach chorales.
+Music21 comes with a :ref:`moduleCorpus` module that provides access to a large collection of scores, including all the Bach chorales.
 We can parse the score from the corpus with the :func:`~music21.corpus.parse` function.

 >>> from music21 import *
 >>> sBach = corpus.parse('bach/bwv57.8')